cgtrout/MSFS-PyScriptManager/Docs/fenix_lights.md

 - If you ever need to rebind, delete the "fenix_lights.json" file in the /Settings dir and restart the script ("Restart Script" button).

+## MobiFlight WASM Module Installation is Required!
+> ⚠️ Requires Mobiflight WASM module.  ⚠️
+- Note that this requires a MobiFlight WASM installation: see [Notes on Mobiflight Integration](readme.md#notes-on-mobiflight-integration).

 ## How to Change the Preset Brightness Values
 - At the moment for this you will need to edit the script directly.
 This section dictates the starting values: